Mediation Process for Bounties

 3. Escalation to Cantina

-Cantina Triaging Team: Reviews the finding and comments from both parties.
+• Cantina Triaging Team: Reviews the submitted finding and all report interactions.

 Handling Client Disagreements